 - The limited underlying map options

-You can register for free with RaceEntry.com and turn around your race course map within minutes.
+You can register for free with RaceEntry.com and turn around your race map within minutes.

-- The ease of quickly turning around a sharable course map
+- The ease of quickly turning around a sharable race map

 - The map sizing options